A ridge augmentation is a common dental procedure often performed following a tooth extraction.

 This procedure helps recreate the natural contour of the gums and jaw that may have been lost due to bone loss from a tooth extraction, or for another reason.

 The alveolar ridge of the jaw is the bone that surrounds the roots of teeth.
 When a tooth is removed an empty socket is left in the alveolar ridge bone.
 Usually this empty socket will heal on its own, filling with bone and tissue.
 Sometimes when a tooth is removed the bone surrounding the socket breaks and is unable to heal on its own.
 The previous height and width of the socket will continue to deteriorate.

-A ridge augmentation procedure is typically performed in Drs.
-Harris and Wasson’s office under local anesthesia.
-Some patients may also request sedative medication.
+A ridge augmentation procedure is typically performed in Dr. Harris’s office under local anesthesia.
+Some patients may also request sedative medication